Home / The Gospel of Sri Ramakrishna / Volume 1 /

 Keshab began to serve some puffed rice and grated coconut.
 The guests

-held these in the folds of their wearing-cloths and presently started to eat.
+held these in the folds of their wearing-cloths and presently started

 Everyone was joyful.
 The Master noticed, however, that Keshab and Vijay